 There are a number of conditions which must be adhered to by contractors undertaking works within road reserves.
 These should be read and understood prior to submitting an application for a permit.

-Contractor/works managers must undertake reinstatement of affected infrastructure to Council standards and satisfaction.
+Contractors and works managers must undertake reinstatement of any affected infrastructure to Council standards and satisfaction.

-If reinstatement work is not undertaken to Council satisfaction, Council may elect to reinstate or rectify any defects at the cost of the contractor/works manager.
+If reinstatement work is not undertaken to Council satisfaction, Council may elect to reinstate or rectify any defects and charge the costs back to the contractor or works manager.

 Inspections may be conducted by the appropriate Council department officers, prior to, and on the completion of the works.